andylamp/grafana-tp-link/README.md

 ### Extra bits

-The scripts that were used to experiment with the Grafana API are included as scratch notes [here][8] in the hops that might be of use to somebody; use them at your own peril!
+The scripts that were used to experiment with the Grafana API are included as scratch notes [here][8] hopping that might be of use to somebody; use them at your own peril!

 ## (Optionally) configure `ufw`